MewsSystems/gitbook-connector-api/use-cases/data-export.md

 ### How often should I check for updates?

-We do not provide specific guidance on this because the export duration can vary enormously.
+Export duration can vary enormously, but checking status every 5 minutes is a reasonable frequency.
 The current mechanism is considered a trial which may be enhanced in future.
-For example, we may move to a model whereby a webhook event is generated when the export is ready.

 ### Can I export data from multiple enterprises in one request?

 Yes, you can use a [Portfolio Access Token](../guidelines/multi-property.md) to request data from multiple enterprises.
 Doing so will generate an export of data for all enterprises within scope of the Access Token.

-### What happens if I request a data export when there is already an export pending?

-The [Add export](../operations/exports.md#add-export) operation returns a 400 HTTP error code in that case.
+### For how long are export files available to download?

+Export files are available to download for a limited period, typically 1 week.
+The expiry time is specified by `ExpiresUtc` in the [Export](../operations/exports.md#export) object.